Restaurant menu photography guidelines

 Great photo examples

-Here is a good example of cropping and zooming in on the dish.
+Here is a good example of cropping, and zooming in on the dish.
 This salad would look too small if the camera were zoomed out to incorporate the entire plate.
 Zooming in shows off the crisp texture of the salad as well.

-Sandwiches and burritos are some of the most difficult dishes to shoot.
+Like sandwiches, burritos are some of the most difficult dishes to shoot.
 It can be helpful to slice them in half and experiment with arrangement, showing off the ingredients inside.

 The chopsticks in this shot give customers an idea of the size of the salad.
-Customers can easily see that it’s a small starter or side dish.
+Customers can easily see that it’s a rather small starter or side dish.
 If they’re hungry, they might opt to order more.